About Dave Ward

 In 1973, Dave received the City of Houston Public Service Award for his work on the Managua earthquake and fondly remembers that Mayor Louis Welch presented him with the plaque.

 Dave has done so much for many organizations but his work with Crime Stoppers of Houston has been and continues to be historic and unparalleled.
 At the time of the program’s inception in 1981, it was Dave who was instrumental in establishing Crime Stoppers in Houston and throughout the world.
 His creation of crime reenactments has become the model of excellence for similar programs across the country and throughout the world.

 He became Crime Stoppers’ first on-air reporter and his unwavering passion and commitment to mitigate crimes in our city remains steadfast to this day.
 Opening in late 2016, it is only fitting and appropriate that the first Crime Stoppers headquarters in the nation will be named The Dave Ward Building: Crime Stoppers of Houston.
-A mission-driven monument to crime prevention, this building will also be a highly efficient, secure hub for centralized operations, staff, volunteers, victims, law enforcement and the media.
-Also honoring Dave Ward will be detailed collections, archives and a retrospective gallery land marking his award winning career and contributions.
+A mission-driven monument to crime prevention, the building is a highly efficient, secure hub for centralized operations, staff, volunteers, victims, law enforcement and the media.
+Also honoring Dave Ward are detailed collections, archives and a retrospective gallery marking his award winning career and contributions.

 In 2002, Dave received the prestigious Leon Goldstein Award for Outstanding Service in Fighting Crime from Houston Crime Stoppers.
 In 2007, he proudly accepted a regional Emmy for Art/Entertainment Special Programs for his interviews with his dear friend, singer-songwriter, Steve Tyrell.

 In 2011, the Lone Star Chapter of the National Academy of Television Arts and Sciences inducted Dave into their Silver Circle for his years of contributions to the Television Broadcast Community.